Paradies tree

 The National World War II Museum

-Take a break from eating, drinking and music at this highly acclaimed museum in the Warehouse District.
-Abundant with artifacts, interactive exhibits and compelling for all ages, the museum tells the story of World War II through first-hand accounts, newsreels and objects from boats to uniforms to tanks.
+Take a break from eating, drinking, and music at this highly acclaimed museum in the Warehouse District.
+Abundant with artifacts and interactive exhibits, and compelling for all ages, the museum tells the story of World War II through first-hand accounts, newsreels, and objects from boats to uniforms to tanks.

 Jazz Playhouse